 Trezor was first presented in 2014 by a company settled in the Czech Republic, known as SatoshiLabs.
-It’s the first cryptocurrency hardware wallet, i.e. a digital wallet that stores your private keys in a secure hardware device.
+It’s the first cryptocurrency hardware wallet, i.e. a crypto wallet that stores your private keys in a secure hardware device.
+How does a Trezor wallet work?

 Trezor supports ERC-20 tokens and more than 2,000 additional cryptocurrencies, such as Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Zcash (ZEC), Bitcoin Cash (BCH), and DASH.
 This hardware wallet is compatible with Windows, Mac, and Linux operating systems.

 In this article, we’ll explain to you how to set up your Trezor wallet and how to use it to store and sell your cryptocurrencies.
-We’ll also present you with the two different models of Trezor and discuss the differences between Trezor and its main competitor, Ledger.
+We’ll also present you with the two different models of Trezor and discuss the differences between Trezor and its main competitor, Ledger, another popular cold wallet.

 Hardware wallets provide offline storage for your private keys.
 Using your hardware wallet, you can access the blockchain on which your digital currencies are stored and use the keys to verify your access to your cryptocurrency balance.